pbandi2020/Stock-Analysis/README.md

 # Results
 ### Performance Analysis based on programming logic implemented
-* The below table of data provides multiple ways to acheive the end result.
+* The below table provided a comparison report and diffrence in logical flow if the code.
 As much as we need to provide data accuracy, performance is also equally important.
 For diffrence in code logic, refer to the subroutine in the macro file.
 The table below lists each subroutine name.
 Every subroutine returns the same result set. the only diffrence is the runtime.
 Screen shots for each of the analysis is saved to resources folder and the file name should match the subroutine name.

 <!--![RunTime Comparison Report](/Resources/RuntimeComparisonTable.png) -->

 <img src=/Resources/RuntimeComparisonTable.png alt="Runtime Analysis Report"/>

 ### VBA Challenge Results - Most efficient refactored code
 * As discussed earlier, a final result can be achived by many diffrent coding practice.
 The result achieved using an array for the ticker and using a single loop is the most efficient logic.
-Howevver, this logic is with the assumption the dataset is sorted by ticker column and closing date.
+However, this logic is with the assumption the dataset is sorted by ticker column and closing date.
 The key to data analysis is sorting the dataset.
-This is a step we did not perrform as the 2017 & 2018 dataset as the dataset provided was sorted and we knew that we had only 12 stocks to process for end results.
+This is a step we did not perrform as the 2017 & 2018 dataset provided for module 2 challenge was sorted and we knew that we had only 12 stocks to process for end results.

  <table>
  <tr>